frederic-perez/AmE-dictionary/data/idioms.md

 __furball__ __1__ An animal, usually a pet. _I can’t wait to get home—I hate to be away from my furballs for long!_
 __fuss about__
 __futz__ _v_ In James Ellroy’ novels, “futz” is a verb that means to waste time, to mess around, or to fiddle with something without really accomplishing anything.
 It’s often used to describe a character who is procrastinating or avoiding doing something important or necessary.
+__fuzz man__ _slang_ The police.
-__fuzz__ :two: _slang_ The police. _Come on, we’ve got to get out of here before the fuzz show up and bust us!_
+__fuzz__ :three: _slang_ The police. _Come on, we’ve got to get out of here before the fuzz show up and bust us!_
 __gab__ __1__ _v_ To talk or chat. _Geez, she’s been gabbing on the phone to her friend for an hour already._ __2__ _n_ Inane talk or gossip. _Don’t pay attention to what they’re saying—it’s all stupid gab._
 __gag me with a spoon__ An expression of disgust or annoyance.
-__gag order__ A court order prohibiting those involved in a case from public reporting of or commentary on its details. _Unfortunately, due to a gag order, we can’t provide any new information to the press about the trial until it is finished._
+__gag order__ :two: A court order prohibiting those involved in a case from public reporting of or commentary on its details. _Unfortunately, due to a gag order, we can’t provide any new information to the press about the trial until it is finished._
 __gaga__
+__gain ground__
 __game changer__ :three::hammer:
+__game face__ __2__ An expression of stoicism intended to mask one’s emotions or intentions. _John put his game face on as soon as I started to break up with him, so I can’t really tell how he took the new._
 __game of chicken__
 __game over__ __2__ By extension, a phrase used to describe a situation that has failed or is likely to fail. _When she finds out you cheated on her, it’ll be game over, dude._
 __game plan__ :two::hammer:
+__game__
-__game-changer__ :dart::nine: (game changer) An idea or event that significantly changes the way something is done or thought about.
+__game-changer__ :dart::nine::m: (game changer) An idea or event that significantly changes the way something is done or thought about.
 __gangbusters__ __1__ Successful. _Oh, presenting the case to the students was gangbusters—they got totally engrossed in trying to the solve the mystery._ __2__ A wild, busy, and successful event.
 (See also _like gangbusters_.) _Our party was truly gangbusters, for sure._
 __garbage in, garbage out__ :two::hammer:
 __gargle__ :two: __1__ _v slang_ To drink alcohol. _I lit a cigarette and gargled Old Crow._ __2__ _n slang_ An alcoholic drink. _It’s been a long week—want to get a gargle with me?_